'The Voice': Talking with Season 3's Latest Eliminated Artists

 Like Sylvia, he had no regrets about the way in which he exited the show.
 "I went out doing something that I love.
 Singing a Billy Joel song was an honor," he said.
 "I'm just happy.
 I'm going to go home and watch all the videos over again and just enjoy the memories of being here."

 What are some of those memories he'll treasure from his time on The Voice?
 "Just everything behind the scenes with my friends, the people that I met," he continued.
 "Everyone's so talented.
 People that didn't get to move on in the competition, they had way more to offer than they got to.
 Those are the things I hold onto the most."

 As for Bryan's next moves, he told fans to "Just look out for any music I'm going to be putting out, the shows I'm going to be doing."

-The results show featured a performance by Team Christina with their coach - which you can view using the media player attached to this article - as well as a performance by Team Adam with coach Adam Levine, a fan-selected number by Teams Blake and Christina, and a special appearance by country hitmakers Rascal Flatts, who also popped by the red carpet after the show.
+The results show featured a performance by Team Christina with their coach, as well as a performance by Team Adam with coach Adam Levine, a fan-selected number by Teams Blake and Christina, and a special appearance by country hitmakers Rascal Flatts, who also popped by the red carpet after the show.

 What's next for them?
 "Sleep's going to be great," said lead singer Gary LeVox.
 Added his bandmate Jay DeMarcus, "We're actually going to do the CMT Artist of the Year Awards with Hayden Panettiere, and that's going to be fun co-hosting with her, and then we're coming back out here to Los Angeles to film our own Christmas special called Home for the Holidays with Rascal Flatts."
 The special will air on CBS (specific airdate and time TBA).